Leo-U/Hangman/README.md

 The single responsibility principle states that every class, module, or function/method in a program should only be doing one thing.

 The single responsibility principle is followed in this project because its methods perform one task each.
-Additionally, the `Game`, `Dictionary`, and `GamePersistence` classes/module are each responsible for managing their respective data.
+Additionally, `Game`, `Dictionary`, and `GamePersistence` are each responsible for managing their respective data.
 Separating the display functionality into a separate class would be a potential improvement.

 #### Inheritance